Role-playing video game: Combat

 Real-time combat can import features from action games, creating a hybrid action RPG game genre.
 But other RPG battle systems such as the Final Fantasy battle systems have imported real-time choices without emphasizing coordination or reflexes.
-Other systems combine real-time combat with the ability to pause the game and issue orders to all characters under his/her control; when the game is unpaused, all characters follow the orders they were given.
+Other systems combine real-time combat with the ability to pause the game and issue orders to all characters under their control; when the game is unpaused, all characters follow the orders they were given.
 This "real-time with pause" system (RTwP) has been particularly popular in games designed by BioWare.
 The most famous RTwP engine is the Infinity Engine.
 Other names for "real-time with pause" include "active pause" and "semi real-time".
 Tactical RPG maker Apeiron named their system Smart Pause Mode (SPM) because it would automatically pause based on a number of user-configurable settings.
 Fallout Tactics: Brotherhood of Steel and Arcanum: Of Steamworks and Magick Obscura offered players the option to play in either turn-based or RTwP mode via a configuration setting.
 The latter also offered a "fast turn-based" mode, though all three game modes were criticized for being poorly balanced and oversimplified.

 Early Ultima games featured timed turns: they were strictly turn-based, but if the player waited more than a second or so to issue a command, the game would automatically issue a pass command, allowing the monsters to take a turn while the PCs did nothing.

 There is a further subdivision by the structure of the battle system; in many early games, such as Wizardry, monsters and the party are arrayed into ranks, and can only attack enemies in the front rank with melee weapons.
 Other games, such as most of the Ultima series, employed duplicates of the miniatures combat system traditionally used in the early role-playing games.
 Representations of the player characters and monsters would move around an arena modeled after the surrounding terrain, attacking any enemies that are sufficiently close.